immutant/immutant.org/news/2012-02-16-clustering.md

   :dependencies [[org.clojure/clojure "1.3.0"]])
 </pre>

-Next, the Immutant app bootstrap file, `immutant.clj` into which we'll put all our code for this example.
+Next, the Immutant application bootstrap file, `immutant.clj`, into which we'll put all our code for this example.

 <pre class="syntax clojure">(ns example.init
   (:require [immutant.messaging :as messaging]